-In "Configuration management" under users qbee.io offers a full edge device user management for embedded Linux systems.
+In the "Configuration management section" under "users" qbee.io offers a full edge device user management for embedded Linux systems.
 Users can be added or removed automatically through the state based configuration engine.
 This can be done on a fleet level or more granularly on a group, sub-group or even device level.
-Creating a user will also create a respective user directory while deleting a user will create one.
+Creating a user will also create a respective user directory while deleting a user will delete the directory.

 The password for users can be set in the security tab under passwords.

 An interesting feature of a state based configuration system is that devices that will be inserted into the system later will receive the respective device configuration for that group.
 So if a spare device is inserted later it will automatically create any users that were added while the device was offline or it will delete the users and user directories that were removed while the device was offline.